Healthcare & Health Insurance in Belize

 Are common prescription medications available in Belize?

 "Yes, common prescriptions are available at our local pharmacy.
 They are inexpensive and you often do not need a prescription.
 Anything prescribed by the local doctor is available locally.
-If you had an unusual illness of needed a particular medication, it would be wise to bring additional supplies, but once here you can speak to the pharmacist and likely they can arrange to bring it in for you," said one member in San Ignacio.
+If you had an unusual illness of needed a particular medication, it would be wise to bring additional supplies, but once here you can speak to the pharmacist and likely they can arrange to bring it in for you," commented a person living in San Ignacio, Belize.

 Do you have anything more to add about local medical facilities in Belize?